-In addition, in 2014 the Slovak Republic, Hungary and Poland have become affiliated with EMBL as prospect member states.
+In addition, in 2014 the Slovak Republic, Hungary and Poland have become affiliated with EMBL as prospect member states, followed by Lithuania in 2015.
 A prospect member state commits to accede to EMBL after three years and is able to access the laboratory’s services and programmes, and attend Council meetings as an observer.

-Therefore, today EMBL is supported by 21 member states, two associate member states and three prospect member states.
+Therefore, today EMBL is supported by 21 member states, two associate member states and four prospect member states.